l00sy4/l00sy4.github.io/_posts/2023-12-15-ROPEmporium part1.md

 - ARMv5
 - MIPS

-In this post I will cover the x86_64 version of the first two challanges.
-The first being ret2win.
+In this post I will cover the x86_64 version of the first two challenges, the first being ret2win.

 ### ret2win